OpenGammaProject/Open-Gamma-Detector/README.md

 * Compact design: Total size 120 x 50 mm.
 70 x 50 mm area for electronics and additional 50 x 50 mm to mount the scintillator.
 * All-in-one detector: No external parts (e.g. sound card) required to record gamma spectra.
-* Easily programmable using the standard Arduino IDE.
+* Easily programmable using the standard Arduino IDE or ready-to-use firmware files.
 * Low-voltage device: No HV needed for a photomultiplier tube.
 * SiPM voltage range from 28 V to 33 V.
 * OLED support out of the box.